Suzhou High School of Jiangsu Province

-After the establishment of People's Republic of China, Suzhou High School became one of the 24 key high schools of China in 1953, which is selected by the Ministry of Education, and one of the top four high schools in Jiangsu Province as well.
-In 1997, Suzhou High School became the first batch of national model high school in Jiangsu Province.
-After the key school concept was abolished, it became four-starred high school in 2004.
+After the establishment of People's Republic of China, Suzhou High School became one of the 24 key high schools of China in 1953, which were selected by the Ministry of Education, and one of the top four high schools in Jiangsu Province.
+In 1997, Suzhou High School was one of the first batch of national model high schools in Jiangsu Province.
+After the key school concept was abolished, it became a four-starred high school in 2004.
 In a 2016 ranking of Chinese high schools that send students to study in American universities, Suzhou High School ranked number 39 in mainland China in terms of the number of students entering top American universities.

 History

 Suzhou Prefecture School

 In 1035, Fan Zhongyan, the prime minister of the Northern Song dynasty founded the Suzhou Prefecture School, which is the first time in Chinese history that combined prefecture school with Confucian temple.
 The same year, Fan Zhongyan donated a house, and began the construction of quasi-government school after the approval of the Emperor Ren Zong.
 Then he employed the educator Hu Yuan, the implementor of "sub-Studio" teaching style.
-Since then, with the school in Suzhou, Suzhou High School began the "Millennium Prefecture School"(千年府学) of history.
+Since then, with the school in Suzhou, Suzhou High School began the "Millennium Prefecture School" (千年府学) of history.

 Ziyang College

 During the Qing dynasty, Zhang Boxing (张伯行) established the Ziyang College (紫阳书院) in the Suzhou Prefecture School.
-At that time, most of the governmental schools are examination-oriented while the Ziyang College focused on Neo-Confucianism.
+At that time, most of the governmental schools are civil examination-oriented while the Ziyang College focused on Neo-Confucianism.
 Zhang also engaged famous teachers from all over the country and the college attracted students nationwide.
 In 1860, Suzhou Prefecture School was seriously damaged in the catastrophe of Taiping Rebellion.
 Fourteen years later, governor Zhang Shusheng (张树声) arranged a huge budget in its reconstruction.